|More Visualization exercises...|

 |Remove Self Limiting Beliefs|

-Creative visualization is about using your imagination, using mind power to get what you want.
+Creative visualization is about using your imagination to get what you want.
 Visualization is a form of self hypnosis, using the power of positive thinking.
 We all use visualization techniques every day, whether we are aware of it or not.
 Visualization ability can be increased by practicing visualization exercises.

 Visualization is what makes successful people successful, but unfortunately it is also what makes the losers losers.
 Too many people spend their lives visualising disaster and failure, and by focusing on the negative all the time they are training their minds to generate the very failure they are trying to avoid.